 Vaccinated people from 11 countries can travel to Singapore again from next week.
 The Singapore government announced that decision today.

 From the 18th of October inhabitants from eight countries, including The Netherlands, France and Spain will be able to enter Singapore again.
+Belgium is not included in the list.
 The island’s travel programme for fully vaccinated people already started in September.
 Citizens from Germany and Brunei could already enter the country.
 Now the Singapore government expanded their list of countries to 11.
 Every day a total of 3,000 vaccinated tourists can enter the island.
 In this way Singapore is trying to rebuild its status as a travel destination.

 Dit bericht op Instagram bekijken